 Your Gala Night will be on Tuesday 2nd July, do you find there is a different atmosphere backstage on event nights?

 There’s always an excitable energy at press and gala nights.
 I enjoy them a lot.
 I’m really looking forward to it, although I haven’t picked out my outfit yet!
 I’m just excited to share this show to press and audiences, it’s real belter of a show.

 How much fun is it being part of the Adrian Mole company?

 We have a lot of fun!
 We also work extremely hard so it’s important for all of us to keep making each other laugh.
 The young company are hilarious and so professional too.
 They bring more fun and joy to the company.
 It’s hard not to have a good time on this show.
 We all hugely respect the writing and the piece and the entire cast works as an ensemble, so it’s important to have actors that will get stuck in whether you are ten or seventy.
 We all adore each other so it’s really lovely going to work everyday.

 There are so many to choose from!
 I LOVE Roald Dahl so to be lucky enough to be in two musicals based on his stories was glorious.
 Working with the young company is the biggest treat.
 Young adults teach you so much.
 They get nervous but in different ways to adults.
 They don’t let a lot faze them.
 It’s inspiring to work with them.
 As adults, we tend to hold a lot of baggage from life whereas they are so free.
 I’ve learnt a lot from them and how to shake off the things that really don’t matter.
-With Matilda and Charlie, I hold very special memories and I gained forever friends both young and old on those shows.
+With the Royal Shakespeare Company’s Matilda The Musical and Charlie, I hold very special memories and I gained forever friends both young and old on those shows.
 It was a real joy.

 Can you tell us about your time in Ruthless! the Musical?